 The virtuoso violinist who made Dresden's court orchestra Europe's finest, inspiring Vivaldi and Telemann to write their most demanding works for him.

-Johann Georg Pisendel was the rockstar instrumentalist of the German Baroque.
-His talent, nurtured early as a choirboy, brought him to the attention of the Prussian court and then to Dresden, where he would become the cornerstone of one of history's great orchestras.
-As concertmaster for the Dresden Court Orchestra, Pisendel was more than a first-chair player; he was the de facto music director, drilling the ensemble to a previously unheard-of precision and unity.
-His technical prowess and expressive playing became legendary, attracting compositions from the era's leading lights.
-A study trip to Italy cemented friendships with Vivaldi and Albinoni, who tailored concertos to exploit his dazzling skill.
-While his own compositions are few, they are masterclasses in violin writing, reflecting the cosmopolitan style he helped cultivate—a blend of Italian fire, French elegance, and German depth that defined the Dresden sound at its zenith.
+Johann Georg Pisendel served as concertmaster for the Dresden Court Orchestra, drilling the ensemble to a previously unheard-of precision and unity.
+Born in 1687, his talent was nurtured early as a choirboy, bringing him to the attention of the Prussian court and then to Dresden.
+As concertmaster, he was more than a first-chair player; he was the de facto music director.
+His technical prowess and expressive playing attracted compositions from the era's leading lights.
+A study trip to Italy produced friendships with Vivaldi and Albinoni, who tailored concertos to exploit his dazzling skill.
+His own compositions are few but are masterclasses in violin writing, reflecting a cosmopolitan blend of Italian fire, French elegance, and German depth.
+He died in 1755.

 The biggest hits of 1687